azadehtavassoli/LLM-Projects/01 - Car Review Project/README.md

-Here is a suggested README text for your GitHub project, including a mention of DataCamp:

----

 # Car Reviews Analysis

 This project performs various Natural Language Processing (NLP) tasks on car reviews using pre-trained models from the Hugging Face Transformers library.
 The tasks include sentiment analysis, translation, question answering, summarization, and toxicity analysis.
 This project was developed as part of a DataCamp online course.